memgraph/docs/docs/reference-guide/backup.md

 storage mode.

-Memgraph starts in `IN_MEMORY_TRANSACTIONAL` mode and in such mode Memgraph offers periodic snapshots, write-ahead logging and regular snapshots as durability mechanism.
+Memgraph starts in `IN_MEMORY_TRANSACTIONAL` mode and in such mode Memgraph offers periodic snapshots, write-ahead logging and regular snapshots as durability mechanisms.

 In `IN_MEMORY_ANALYTICAL` mode, Memgraph offers no periodic snapshots and write-ahead logging.
-Users can create a snapshot with the `CREATE SNAPSHOT` cypher command.
+Users can create a snapshot with the `CREATE SNAPSHOT;` Cypher query.
 During snapshot creation, other transactions will wait to start.